rse/typopro/README.md

 - **Font Renaming**:
-  To circumvent license restrictions related to font format conversions and to avoid confusion with the original font formats, all Web font format variants were renamed to consistently carry the "TypoPRO" prefix.
+  To circumvent license restrictions related to font format conversions and to avoid confusion with the original font formats, all Web font format variants were renamed to consistently carry the `TypoPRO ` prefix.

 - **Font Parameters**: